lscoppitto/docs-v3/docs/gettingstarted/4ZeroBox_mobile.md

 the 4Zerobox handles cellular connectivity seamlessly, just **claim** the device and the extension automatically connects the board to the cloud device, generates and shows cellular information like: MSISDN, IMSI, Modem IMEI and more.

-Insert Zerynth sim in the SIM slot beside the antennas and click on **claim device**, this process must be done only once, it's just a click and gives you control over the device forever (or until you decide otherwise).
+Insert Zerynth sim in the SIM slot beside the antennas and click on **claim device** on the zerynth control panel, this process must be done only once, it's just a click and gives you control over the device forever (or until you decide otherwise by pressing **unclaim**).

 during the **claim device** process You will be asked to